 We will work in partnership with parents/carers, care providers and other agencies to ensure that students are supported holistically in their onset development.
-We will do this using newsletters, parents' evenings, coffee mornings.
-We will share course information, open days, and careers fairs to help inform the decision- making process.
+We will do this by the use of newsletters, parents' evenings, coffee mornings.
+We will share course information, open days and careers fairs to help inform the decision- making process.